 - Auto loans

-This part of your debt audit can help you figure out which ones should be paid off first.
+This part of your debt audit can help you determine which ones should be paid off first.

-Now that you have a bird’s eye view of your finances and the details of your debts, now it’s time to Set.
-Your.
-Goals.
+Now that you have a bird’s eye view of your finances and the details of your debts, it’s time to set your goals.

 What debts do you want to pay down first?
 How much of your monthly income can you contribute to paying these debts down, on top of the minimums you’re making now?
 Which debts do you feel comfortable sitting out there if you can’t pay them off right away?
 Your debt reduction plan should help you answer these questions.

 How do you figure out your priorities?
-There are several methods out there, such as the debt snowball and debt avalanche methods that can help you pay down debt on your own.
+There are several methods out there, such as the debt snowball and debt avalanche methods, that can help you pay down debt on your own.
+The Debt Manager tool at Best Egg Financial Health will analyze your current debt and automatically sort them by debts with the highest interest to show you ways to get out of debt sooner and for less money.

 - Part-time work or increased income